hsavit1/hsavit1.github.io/about.md

 First of all, here's a **high five**

 Next, check out some of my posts!
 Maybe you'll find something useful.
 Maybe not?!
-You'll never find out until you read them all!
+Try reading them all!

 A little bit about the man you can't stop reading about: